-- Current employment contract (Fig. A-1). - Compensation and fees received from another school district or other outside entity in exchange for professional consulting or other personal services (Fig. A-3).
+- Current employment contract (Fig. A-1). - Outside compensation and/or fees received by the Superintendent for professional consulting and/or other personal services (Fig. A-3).

 For Board Members and Superintendents:

 - Certain reimbursable expenses incurred by the District on behalf of the superintendent and each board member, including amounts for meals, lodging, transportation, motor fuel and other items (Fig. A-2). - Gifts valued at \$250 or more received by board members, superintendents and their immediate family members (and other "executive officers" named by the board) from school district vendors and competing vendors that were not awarded contracts (Fig. A-4). - Business transactions between board members and the District (Fig. A-5).